-When the stock was shooting up, the issuer filed a press release on Sedar stating that it was unaware of anything that could account for the increase in its market activity.
+When the stock was shooting up, the SEC alleges that the issuer issued a press release stating that it was unaware of anything that could account for the increase in its market activity.
 That pump and dump, the SEC says, resulted in US$7 million in illicit proceeds just for the one secret control person but that same person collected US$75 million from the fraudulent trades of securities over the course of nine years, says the SEC.
 The SEC does not state who published the press release on Sedar.

-Another stock that was allegedly sold at the Colombian boiler room was PureSnax International Inc., now IQST, which is an issuer in Florida that allegedly sells FinTech, Blockchain, and electric vehicle services, as well as operates a digital currency exchange, it says.
+Another stock that was allegedly sold at the Colombian boiler room was PureSnax International Inc., now IQST, which is an issuer in Florida that states that it allegedly sells FinTech, Blockchain, and electric vehicle services, as well as operates a digital currency exchange.
 Previously, it allegedly manufactured healthy snacks according to its Edgar filings with one or more Canadian, but reported having no employees or facilities.
 The other is Oroplata Resources Inc., now American Battery Metals Corporation (ABML), a lithium battery issuer.